Emily-RoseSteyn/measuring-quality-of-life-gauteng/src/modules/data_download/README.md

 ```

 ## Shapefiles
 The shapefiles have been added to the DVC remote store.
+Make sure that you have setup DVC as documented in the root [readme](/README.md).

+Now, when you run `git pull` on `develop`, you should find the shapefiles in the [data directory](/data/shapefiles).

+#### Manual Download
-If you do not have access, or you are setting up an independent remote store, you can manually download this data from the South African [Municipal Demarcation Board](https://www.demarcation.org.za/).
+If you do not have access to the DVC remote store, or you are setting up an independent remote store, you can manually download this data from the South African [Municipal Demarcation Board](https://www.demarcation.org.za/).
 * Download [2020 shapefile](https://www.arcgis.com/sharing/rest/content/items/e0223a825ea2481fa72220ad3204276b/data).
 * Unzip and rename folder to 2020 and rename all child shapefiles to `2020.<ext>`.
 * Place entire folder in [data/shapefiles](/data/shapefiles).